josephcayetano/Neural-Networks/README.md

 # Neural Networks
 ### Overview
-This task focuses on developing a CNN model to classify plant seedlings into 12 species, aiming to assist with weed detection in agriculture.
-The project involves data preprocessing, augmentation, model training, and performance evaluation to ensure robust multi-class image classification.
+This project used a Convolutional Neural Network (CNN) to classify plant seedlings into 12 species, helping with weed detection in farming.
+It included image preprocessing, model training, and performance evaluation.

 ### Convolutional Neural Network (CNN) – Plant Seedling Classification
-- Built and trained a CNN model using augmented image data; achieved ~67% test accuracy and ~0.66 F1-score.
+- Built and trained a CNN model using image data with augmentation to improve learning
+- Reached about 67% test accuracy and a 0.66 F1-score
-- Applied data augmentation and regularization techniques (dropout, early stopping) to address class imbalance and overfitting.
+- Used dropout and early stopping to reduce overfitting and handle class imbalance
-- Evaluated model performance with accuracy, confusion matrix, and F1-score; saved the final model in .h5 format for future use.
+- Evaluated the model using accuracy, F1-score, and a confusion matrix; saved the trained model in .h5 format for future use

 ### Files